 What have you missed most during the “lockdown” period?

 Definitely getting out of Bangkok during the weekends.
-Even though I love the buzz & vibrancy of the capital, and especially enjoying a drink at my favorite rooftop bar, I also cherish spending time in the quietness outside city, either running on the beach at sunset (followed by a massage, of course!) or cycling with my mountain bike club in Khao Yai or Kanchanaburi.
+Even though I love the buzz & vibrancy of the capital, and especially enjoying a drink at my favorite rooftop bar, I also cherish spending time in the quietness outside the city, either running on the beach at sunset (followed by a massage, of course!) or cycling with my mountain bike club in Khao Yai or Kanchanaburi.

 Where will your first travel destination be, once the borders open?